 The group actively volunteer within the club, helping maintain the clubs social media presence and designing match day programmes, posters, merchandise and the club’s website.
 Pier Pressure also run various initiatives through the club, such as collections for Eastbourne Foodbank and a fundraising scheme for the Kick Racism Out Of Football campaign.
 All the while maintaining an anti-racist, anti-homophobic, anti-sexist and anti-violence stance.

-Like-minded supporters are always welcomed to watch the game with Pier Pressure, fans who like their football fast, cheap (£6 entry, £3 a pint) and loud will surely enjoy the spectacle that the towns largest independent supporter group generate.
+Like-minded supporters are always welcomed to watch the game with Pier Pressure, fans who like their football fast, cheap (£6 entry) and loud will surely enjoy the spectacle that the towns largest independent supporter group generate.